 56% of ProDealers Report Increased Sales in Q2 2017

-Originally published by the following source: Blue Tarp Financial — September 8, 2017
+Originally published by: Blue Tarp Financial — September 8, 2017

 The following article was produced and published by the source linked to above, who is solely responsible for its content.
 SBC Magazine is publishing this story to raise awareness of information publicly available online and does not verify the accuracy of the author’s claims.
 As a consequence, SBC cannot vouch for the validity of any facts, claims or opinions made in the article.

 BlueTarp Financial released today its Q2 2017 Building Supply Index.
 The Q2 2017 index value rose to 131.04 from 119.98 in Q2 2016 the most notable increase to-date.

 To interpret the index, values below 100 reflect recessionary or recovering performance.
 Values above 100 reflect healthy economic activity.

 While construction and contractor spend along with building permits saw a slight increase from Q2 2016 to Q2 2017, consumer confidence was the biggest driver rising 25%.
 This pushed the second quarter’s index level to an all-time high.